coffeebank/coffee-maubot/send-custom-html/README.md

 # send-custom-html

 Have the bot send a message as custom HTML.
+Test and preview formatted HTML body in Matrix.

 ![preview.jpg](preview.jpg)